wintercooled/wintercooled.github.io/random-stuff/git-guide.md

 Rebase v Merge: https://hackernoon.com/git-merge-vs-rebase-whats-the-diff-76413c117333

 tl;dr: The one-line summary: don’t rebase a branch unless you are the only one who uses it.

+Use merge in cases where you want a set of commits to be clearly grouped together in history

+Use rebase when you want to keep a linear commit history

+DON’T use rebase on a public/shared branch